These tools and interventions are for use by any professional working with families and many can be used as soon as concerns emerge.

 Childcare and Development Checklist/ Neglect Toolkit

-Child care and development checklist neglect toolkit 2019, or Neglect Toolkit, assists early identification of neglect, informs decision making, supports assessments and planning and can also be used to track improvements, deterioration or drift.
+Child care and development checklist 2019, or Neglect Toolkit, assists early identification of neglect, informs decision making, supports assessments and planning and can also be used to track improvements, deterioration or drift.
 It should be used alongside, not instead of, whole family assessments such as the Early Help Assessment or Children’s Social Care Initial Assessment.
 Please see here for guidance on using the tool.

 Multi-Agency Chronology (MAC)

 This allows information to be systematically shared and merged across agencies, particularly within Child Protection Planning.
 It provides a quick view of a family’s history, gives crucial information about a child’s life experience, and helps identify patterns of risks and positives within a family.
 There are four documents to support you:

 - Oxfordshire multi-agency chronology template – for filling in

 - Example of a filled in Oxfordshire multi-agency chronology template (fictional family)